cloudfoundry/notifications/README.md

 #### Running locally

 The application can be run locally by executing the `./bin/run` script.
 This script will look for a file called `./bin/env/development` to load environment variables.
 Setting the `TEST_MODE` env var to true will disable the requirement for a running SMTP server.
-- You may need to set the ROOT_PATH environment variable, so that asset files are loaded from the right location

 #### Running tests